 The outboard must be trimmed to adjust to the ideal boat angle for given load and water conditions.
-Depending on the motor provided with your boat, it will have power trim controls or a manual tilt system.
-With either system, the outboard should be trimmed so that it is perpendicular to the water when the boat is running at full speed (Figure 5-4).
+The outboard should be trimmed so that it is perpendicular to the water when the boat is running at full speed (Figure 5-4).

 On two-tube boats, trimming the motor does not significantly affect boat attitude, but it does improve engine efficiency.
-On the other hand, a triple tube PTXTM boat rides higher in the water, accelerates more rapidly, and is more responsive in turns.
+On the other hand, a triple tube $PTX^{TM}$ boat rides higher in the water, accelerates more rapidly, and is more responsive in turns.
 Trimming is more likely to affect boat attitude, but the effect will be less than trimming a boat with a planing hull.